dmaddox/UTAlumni/README.md

 #### Cron Job

-  Used to create time intervals for performing functions, such as weekly statistic analysis of the job market.
+&nbsp;&nbsp;&nbsp;&nbsp;Used to create time intervals for performing functions, such as weekly statistic analysis of the job market.

 #### Trello

-  In order to stay on-track and able to collaborate effectively, we utilized Trello to organize and assign tasks.
+&nbsp;&nbsp;&nbsp;&nbsp;In order to stay on-track and able to collaborate effectively, we utilized Trello to organize and assign tasks.